abramstyle/redux-api/README.md

 }
 ```
 *NOTE*: payload is an error instance. http status code will be found as error.status. the error message responded from server will be found as error.data. the full response will be find as error.response.

+## TODO
+- add tests for new features